vmtk/SlicerExtension-VMTK/Docs/CenterlineDisassembly.md

 ### Usage

-Select a centerline model node, the components to extract and apply.
-The result can be browsed in the 'Models' module's widget.
+Select a centerline model node, the components to extract, the output type and apply.
+The result can be browsed in the 'Models' and 'Markups' modules' widgets.

 The components of a centerline can be: